Centralisation

-Centralisation or centralization (see spelling differences) is the process by which the activities of an organisation, particularly those regarding planning and decision-making, framing strategy and policies become concentrated within a particular geographical location group.
-This moves the important decision-making and planning powers within the center of the organisation.
+Centralisation or centralization (American English) is the process by which the activities of an organisation, particularly those regarding planning, decision-making, and framing strategies and policies, become concentrated within a particular group within that organisation.
+This creates a power structure where the said group occupies the highest level of hierarchy and has significantly more authority and influence over the other groups, who are considered its subordinates.

+An antonym of centralisation is decentralisation, where authority is shared among numerous different groups, allowing varying degree of autonomy for each.

 The term has a variety of meanings in several fields.
-In political science, centralisation refers to the concentration of a government's power—both geographically and politically—into a centralised government.
+In political science, centralisation refers to the concentration of a government's power—both geographically and politically—into a centralised government, which has sovereignty over all its administrative divisions.
+Conversely, a decentralised system of government often has significant separation of powers and local self-governance.

-An antonym of centralisation is decentralisation.

 Centralisation in politics

 History of the centralisation of authority

 Centralisation of authority is the systematic and consistent concentration of authority at a central point or in a person within the organization.
-This idea was first introduced in the Qin Dynasty of China.
+This idea was first introduced in the Qin dynasty of China.
 The Qin government was highly bureaucratic and was administered by a hierarchy of officials, all serving the First Emperor, Qin Shi Huang.
-The Qin Dynasty practised all the things that Han Feizi taught, allowing Qin Shi Huang to own and control all his territories, including those conquered from other countries.
+The Qin dynasty practised all the things that Han Feizi taught, allowing Qin Shi Huang to own and control all his territories, including those conquered from other countries.
 Zheng and his advisers ended feudalism in China by setting up new laws and regulations under a centralised and bureaucratic government with a rigid centralisation of authority.